 Last Updated on

-I kept putting it away for a while, because, well, the ready- made baguettes are good and fast and pretty cheap, but with all the herbs growing in my garden at the moment and with this herb series coming, I had to give it a try.
-And what a revelation it was!
+We used to buy the ready- made herb baguettes or Kräuterbaguette from time to time, but what a revelation this herb baguette was!
 I still enjoy a ready-made one, but I think it would be a long time before I buy one again.
 Because no herb baguette in the world can be better than this one.

 You can taste the flavor of the herbs, their freshness and greenness in a way you could never taste them in the bought version, the garlic is pungent and delicious, the melted butter is out of this world and the bread is crisp, buttery, warm and soooo comforting.

-- 250 g/ 8.8 oz butter, soft
+- 250 g/ 8.8 oz/ 1 cup butter, soft (Note 1)

-- small bunch chives
+- small bunch chives (Note 2)

 - small bunch parsley